Transport through quantum spin Hall insulator/metal junctions in graphene ribbons: Analytical results

-With the geometry depicted in Fig.~\ref{Fig:graphenegeometry}, armchair edges extend along the $y$-direction.
-To obtain an edge state localized in the $x$-direction, we replace $q_x \rightarrow \i \kappa$ in Eq.~(\ref{eq:totalwf}).
-The boundary condition amounts to setting the wavefunction to zero at $x=0$, both on $A$ and $B$ sublattice sites.
+As we are looking for an edge state solution, the wavefunction has to decay from the edge into the bulk.
+Considering the lower boundary (the semi-infinite graphene sheet extends towards $y>0$), we then substitute $k_y\rightarrow \i \kappa$ in the previous expressions.
+For armchair ribbons we know that the boundary condition amounts to setting the wavefunction to zero at $y=0$, both on $A$ and $B$ sublattice sites \cite{Brey2006}.
 To obtain a nontrivial solution, we have to consider a superposition of two wavefunctions.
-In the armchair case, one can consider a combination of waves around the $K$ and $K'$ points of the Brillouin zone of graphene, because the low-energy limit corresponds to having wavevectors in the vicinity of these points.
+Here one can choose a combination of waves around the $K_1$ and $K_2$ points, because the low-energy limit corresponds to having wavevectors in the vicinity of these points.
 Our ansatz is thus